subika-haider/nutrition_research_project/README.md

 This question is grounded in the broader context of dietary choices and meal preparation habits.
 Understanding whether healthier recipes require more or less time to prepare compared to their unhealthy counterparts could have implications for public health initiatives, dietary advice, and individuals' willingness to adopt healthier eating habits.

-The relationship between the healthiness of a recipe and its cooking time is relevant for several reasons:

-- Dietary Choices: Time constraints are often cited as a barrier to healthy eating.
-If healthier recipes are found to have comparable or shorter cooking times, this could encourage more people to make healthier dietary choices.
-- Meal Planning: Insights from this analysis could help individuals and families in planning meals that are both nutritious and time-efficient.
-- Public Health: Understanding the factors that influence dietary habits is crucial for designing effective public health campaigns and nutritional guidelines.

-The dataset contains several thousand rows, each representing a unique recipe.
+The dataset contains 234429 rows, each representing a unique recipe.
 For our analysis, the following columns are particularly relevant:

+- id: An identification number for each unique recipe.
-- Cooking Time: The total time required to prepare and cook the recipe.
+- minutes: The total time required to prepare and cook the recipe in minutes.
-- Nutritional Information: This includes data on calories, fats, sugars, sodium, fiber, vitamins, and minerals.
-It is crucial for determining whether a recipe is healthy or unhealthy according to our criteria.
-- Servings: This information is important for normalizing nutritional values and ensuring that comparisons are fair.

-By analyzing this dataset, we aim to shed light on the relationship between the nutritional value of recipes and their preparation time.
-This could have important implications for dietary habits, meal planning, and public health initiatives.
-Understanding whether there is a significant difference in cooking times between healthy and unhealthy recipes can provide valuable insights for individuals striving to make healthier dietary choices without sacrificing convenience.
+## Data Cleaning and Exploratory Data Analysis

+### Data Cleaning

+Our data cleaning process included the following steps:
+-